 Our Supply Chain

 Fruit of the Loom, Inc., operates an integrated supply chain.
-This means we make the majority (89% in 2019) of what we sell in our own facilities.
-We have more than 29,000 employees across 11 countries — with 2 textile mills, 21 sewing facilities, 11 distribution centers and 11 offices.
+This means we make the majority (82% in 2022) of what we sell in our own facilities.
+We have more than 27,000 employees at locations across 11 countries — with 2 textile mills, 2 sporting goods manufacturing sites, 13 sewing and packaging facilities, 14 distribution centers and 10 offices.
 This gives us more operational and financial control to improve our environmental and social impact.

-However, we also source from other suppliers across the globe and, in some cases, license our trademarks to be used on specific goods in a limited territory.
-We have published a complete list of all of our owned facilities, our direct suppliers and licensees since 2012.
+We also source from other suppliers across the globe and, in some cases, license our trademarks to be used on specific goods in a limited territory.
+Sourcing and licensing allow us to expand our product offerings to consumers.
+Detailed agreements are in place that set the terms for our engagement.
+We have published a complete list of all of our owned facilities, our direct suppliers, and licensees’ suppliers since 2012.

 - a walkthrough of the entire physical facility and working environment;

 - a review of documentation such as internal policies, procedures, payroll records, and training records;

 By the end of each assessment, the factory management is informed of any opportunities for improvement.
 When major violations of the Code of Conduct are observed, assessments may occur more frequently until the major findings are corrected.
 In these cases, our supply chain sustainability team works closely with the facility staff to provide support to examine the root cause, develop a preventative action plan, and assign a person responsible for implementing each area of improvement within a specified timeframe.